North Atlantic and Celtic Sea - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-Evergreen Islands of unspoilt beauty lie between America and Europe: the Azores.
-For the Eye of the Wind they are the starting point for the third leg of a long journey.
-Atlantic crossing.
-A branch of the Gulf Stream ensures a mild, balanced climate here with spring temperatures of around 20 degrees.
-There is a fresh sailing wind and healthy sea air over the all-encompassing ocean.
-Two weeks on board - Time for you to enjoy an unforgettable Active holidays under sail and at the same time to experience the ship as a Favourite place for rest and relaxation to get to know us.
-The Destination of this journey is the French harbour and naval city Brest in Brittany.
+Evergreen islands of unspoilt beauty lie between America and Europe: the Azores.
+For the Eye of the Wind, they are the starting point for the third leg of a long Atlantic crossing.
+A branch of the Gulf Stream ensures a balanced, mild climate here with spring temperatures around 20 degrees.
+A fresh sailing wind and healthy sea air blow over the vast ocean.
+Two weeks on board – time for you to experience an unforgettable active sailing holiday and at the same time get to know the ship as a favourite place for rest and relaxation.
+The destination of this voyage is the French port and naval city of Brest in Brittany.

 This is where you board